DEXExchange/tronsr-template/INTRO.md

    -This allows ETH to TRX transferability for developers migrating projects from the EVM into the TVM and or general exchanging between ETH to TRX cryptocurrency.

+Learn more and here the entire full length DEX Exchange and DEXCoin (XDEX) executive whitepaper here:

 Executive Whitepaper Link: https://dexexchange.us/whitepaper